By: Marilyn L. Davis

-I write article introductions to reflect the emotion of the article, or it reflects my opinion of the topic.
-Positive, uplifting, heartwarming, touching, and gratifying are all emotions readers respond to, according to New York Times studies.
+I write article introductions to reflect the emotion of the article or reflect my opinion on the topic.
+According to New York Times studies, positive, uplifting, heartwarming, touching, and gratifying are all emotions readers respond to favorably.

 Let’s Start Using the Network Effect